 Another common mistake is not leaving enough expansion room.
 Wood is a porous material that absorbs moisture from the air and swells in the summer, and then contracts in cold, dry air.
 It feels stable underfoot, but it’s really in constant motion.
 The manufacturer will have instructions about how much room is needed around the edges, and spacers are available in different sizes to ensure that it’s done properly.

 An old adage in the business is, “Your floor is only as good as your subfloor,” and truer words were never written.
 Just as in business, construction, and relationships, you are unwise to build without a solid foundation.
 No matter how expensive the wood, a poor surface underneath will cause it to ring hollowly, squeak, warp, or buckle.
 The most important thing you can do to ensure the structural integrity of your floor is to start with a good subfloor.
 In simplest terms, the subfloor must be flat.
 You’ll hear the word level used a lot, but that’s misleading.
-The floor does not have to be perfectly level, but it does have to be uniformly flat, without bumps, rough textures, dips, or divots.
+The floor does not have to be perfectly level to install hardwood flooring, but it does have to be uniformly flat, without bumps, rough textures, dips, or divots.

 Before you begin preparations, remove any furniture and appliances from the room.
 Everything that literally isn’t nailed down should be removed.